-Until the culture itself updates its systems and standards to accommodate these groundbreaking findings, veterans and first-responders will remain a high-risk population for suicidal ideation, substance abuse, domestic violence, divorce, financial hardship, and chronic pain and illness.
+Until the culture itself improves its systems and standards to accommodate these groundbreaking findings, veterans and first responders will remain a high-risk population for suicidal ideation, substance abuse, domestic violence, divorce, financial hardship, and chronic pain and illness.

-The more abstract consequences implied by the ACE study are the qualitative impacts on wellbeing.
-If the average veteran or first-responder has no clue how her childhood trauma modified her brain development, she may never think to look there for insights or relief.
-Unfortunately, it is common for veterans and first-responders to seek help only after severe consequences have made their lives feel unbearable.
-The belief that one must “nut up” and handle the problem logically translates to emotional overwhelm and feelings of hopelessness.
+The more abstract consequences implied by the ACE study are the qualitative impacts on well-being.
+If the average veteran or first responder doesn't know how her childhood trauma modified her brain development, she may never think to look there for insights or relief.
+Unfortunately, it is common for veterans and first responders to seek help only after severe consequences have made their lives feel unbearable.
+The belief that one must “nut up” and handle the problem logically translates to emotional overwhelm and feelings of hopelessness and isolation.
 Here is why:

-The regions of the brain responsible for logical thinking, long-term decision making, and personal values is the same region of the brain that is hindered by the overdeveloped fight-or-flight response brought on by trauma (ie: the Hypothalamic pituitary adrenal access, or the the internal system that governs the flight or fight response.)
+The regions of the brain responsible for logical thinking, long-term decision-making, and personal values is the same region of the brain that is hindered by the overdeveloped fight-or-flight response brought on by trauma (ie: the Hypothalamic pituitary adrenal access or the internal system that governs the flight-or-fight response.)

-Due to the continued negative stigma of talk therapy and the often labor-intensive requirements for many veterans and first-responders to gain access to affordable mental health resources, these concerns are largely neglected by the individual.
-The approach of “suffering in silence” becomes the norm, thus further provoking mental turbulance.
+Due to the continued negative stigma of talk therapy and the often labor-intensive requirements for many veterans and first responders to gain access to affordable mental health resources, these concerns are largely neglected by the individual.
+The approach of “suffering in silence” becomes the norm, thus further provoking mental turbulence.